macelik/MoSwA/README.md

 # Motif Switch Analyzer

-Takes the json output from Hunana.
+Takes the json output from DiMA.

 Usage: